conditions of entry

 Outdoor Sculpture | A work designed for open-air display, built from materials that can safely withstand weather and environmental exposure including but not limited to wildlife incursions.

 Photographs | Accepted photos must be high‑resolution images supplied at a minimum of 300 dpi, ensuring they reproduce sharply and without pixelation in print.
 Accepted formats are JPG or PNG and the maximum size limit is 4MB.
-The quality of the photo you supply will directly impact on how
+The quality of the photo you supply will directly impact on how your work is viewed on our on-line catalogue.
+The Festival does not take responsibility for the quality of the image that will represent you in our Festival Catalogue.

-The sculptor owns the copyright of their work(s) and licences Sculpture in the Vineyards Inc, Wollombi Valley Sculpture Festival to reproduce the artwork in its catalogue, website, publicity, media releases and any other promotions in 2026 and in later years in relation to the Sculpture in the
+The sculptor owns the copyright of their work(s) and licences Sculpture in the Vineyards Inc, Wollombi Valley Sculpture Festival to reproduce the artwork in its catalogue, website, publicity, media releases and any other promotions in 2026 and in later years in relation to the Sculpture in the Vineyards Inc, Wollombi Valley Sculpture Festival.

 Plinths | A solid base or block on which a sculpture is placed, raising it so it can be viewed more clearly and safely.
-All plinths must be newly painted in vivid white and include identifiers so that it can be returned to you on conclusion of the Festival.
+All plinths must be newly painted in Dulux vivid white and include identifiers so that it can be returned to you at the conclusion of the Festival.

-Public Liability Insurance | Insurance coverage required to protect against claims arising from personal injury or property damage caused by the artwork during installation, exhibition or de- installation.
+Public Liability Insurance | Insurance coverage required to protect against claims arising from personal injury or property damage caused by the artwork during installation, exhibition or de-installation.

 Sale Price | This is what the buyer will pay.
 The Sale Price must include the amount you want to receive for your work plus the Sales Commission that Sculpture in the Vineyards Inc will recover from you plus any additional amounts you need to pay.
 These additional amounts – if applicable – could include Commercial Gallery Commissions and GST.
-You should check with your Accountant that you have set this Sale Price at the right amount.

-Sales Commission | Sculpture in the Vineyards Inc will deduct 1/3 of the Sale Price to cover the costs of administering this Festival.
+Sales Commission | Sculpture in the Vineyards Inc will deduct 33% of the Sale Price to cover the costs of administering this Festival.

 Sculpture | A three‑dimensional artwork created as a single, self‑contained form or a unified composition of elements.
 It is designed to be viewed in physical space from multiple angles and made from any durable material suitable for the Wollombi Valley Sculpture Festival Exhibition Sites.